-If you’re visiting Germany, then one of your top itinerary questions is probably going to be how you can get from Munich to Neuschwanstein Castle during your visit.
+If you’re visiting Germany, then one of your top itinerary questions is probably going to be how to get to Neuschwanstein Castle from Munich during your visit.

 Close to the Austrian border, with a view of the Alps, near the town of Fussen (last city on the famous Romantic Road in Germany), lies Neuschwanstein Castle, the beautiful castle everyone dreams of, which exists in real life.